opral/monorepo/CONTRIBUTING.md

 4. `npm run dev` to run the development environment.
 5. `npm run test` to run the tests.
 6. `npm run build` to compile a production build.

+### Without Dev Container

+1. Install Node 16
+2. Clone inlangs repository.
+3. Open the repository folder in Visual Studio Code.
+4. `npm install` to install dependencies
+5. `npm run dev` to run the development environment.
+6. `npm run test` to run the tests.
+7. `npm run build` to compile a production build.

 ## Debugging